jbstephens/dreamlets/replit.md

 - July 07, 2025.
 Changed app name from StoryForge to Dreamlets throughout codebase
 - July 08, 2025.
 Fixed routing system - stories now use unique URLs (/story/1, /story/2, etc.)
 - July 08, 2025.
 Switched from in-memory storage to PostgreSQL database for data persistence
+- July 08, 2025.
+Fixed authentication infinite loop for guest users
+- July 08, 2025.
+Implemented guest session system allowing one free story without signup
+- July 08, 2025.
+Fixed AI image generation to create consistent characters across all three story images by establishing character descriptions that are used in all image prompts